Baseline in Project Management With Its Types, Examples, Template, and Importance

 In project management, various baselines serve as crucial reference points for measuring and tracking different aspects of a project's performance.
 They include scope, schedule, cost, and quality baselines, providing a comprehensive framework for project planning and execution.

 These baselines enable project managers to effectively manage project elements, mitigate risks, and ensure successful project delivery by providing clear benchmarks for monitoring progress and identifying deviations.
-Here are the primary procedure for establishing project baselines:
+Here are the primary procedures for establishing project baselines:

 1. Scope Baseline in Project Management